Soppana Sundari: Reception

 Bhuvanesh Chandar of The Hindu wrote that "The Aishwarya Rajesh-starrer leans a lot on its witty plotline and a screenplay written with conviction, but it is the quirky treatment that makes it whole".
 Anusha Sundar of The New Indian Express wrote that "Soppana Sundari feels like a neatly made ambitious caper comedy, which scores fairly in what it sets out to be."

 Haricharan Pudipeddi of Hindustan Times wrote that "The climactic action episode (involving Aishwarya) may seem a little far-fetched, given how the film never tries to become massy until then.
 Nevertheless, it’s hardly a grouse in an otherwise largely entertaining film."
 Thinkal Menon of OTTplay rated the film three out of five stars and wrote that "The movie comes across as a harmless entertainer for those who aren't mindful of watching something which they have already experienced in other movies."

 A critic from ABP Nadu rated the film two-and-a-half out of five stars, citing a sloppy screenplay that diminishes the film's positive aspects.
 Kalyani Pandiyan S of Hindustan Times Tamil gave it a mixed review.

 Logesh Balachandran of The Times of India rated the film two-and-a-half out of five stars and wrote that "the writing is slightly inconsistent and could have been much better."
 A critic from Ananda Vikatan gave the film a mixed review and criticised the illogical scenes.
-A critic from Zee News gave it a mixed review.